Cool Water: Number 3 of the Top 100 Western Songs of All Time

 Tim Blake Nelson (2000)

 Tim Blake Nelson is an American actor who played Delmar O'Donnell in the 2000 Coen brothers' movie "O Brother, Where Art Thou?."
 The film is a loose adaption of Homer's "Odyssey" set in the American South.
-Co-starring with George Clooney and John Turturro, who play Ulysses Everett McGill and Pete respectively, the three main characters break out of jail and form the fictional music group the "Soggy Bottom Boys."
+Co-starring with George Clooney and John Turturro, who plays Ulysses Everett McGill and Pete, respectively, the three main characters break out of jail and form the fictional music group the "Soggy Bottom Boys."
 The name pays homage to the Foggy Mountain Boys, a bluegrass band led by Lester Flatt and Earl Scruggs.

-The soundtrack to the movie won the Grammy Award for Album of the Year in 2002 and for Best Country Collaboration with Vocals for singer Dan Tyminski, whose voice overdubbed George Clooney in the film on "I Am a Man of Constant Sorrow."
+The soundtrack to the movie won the Grammy Award for Album of the Year in 2002 and Best Country Collaboration with Vocals for singer Dan Tyminski, whose voice overdubbed George Clooney in the film "I Am a Man of Constant Sorrow."
 All the songs credited to the "Soggy Bottom Boys" are lip-synched by the actors except Tim Blake Nelson's vocals on "In the Jailhouse Now."

 In the Jailhouse Now